How_To_safe_Your_Website_From_Unknown_Persons

 How to Secure WordPress Site

-How to Protect Your WordPress Website Safe: If you’re reading this article, then it means that you either own or are planning on creating a website using the WordPress content management system (CMS).
-That’s great!
-WordPress has over 60 million users in more than 200 countries, and it powers at least 25% of all websites on the internet.
+Securing Your WordPress Website: If you’re perusing this article, it signifies that you either possess a WordPress website or are contemplating building one using the WordPress content management system (CMS).
+That’s fantastic!
+WordPress boasts an extensive user base of over 60 million individuals spanning more than 200 countries, and it serves as the backbone for no less than 25% of all websites on the internet.

 Backup Your Site